 ATV Fire Risks

-ATVs with their spark arrestors removed can release sparks that start wildfires.
-Ensure your ATV has a spark arrestor inside the muffler to trap any escaping sparks.
+- Ensure your ATV has a spark arrestor (mesh screen inside the muffler) to trap any escaping sparks.
 An ATV may have its spark arrestor removed for horsepower gain.

-Make sure to carry fire suppression equipment, such as a fire extinguisher or a pail and shovel, to extinguish any fires that might occur.
+- Carry fire suppression equipment, such as a fire extinguisher or a collapsible pail and shovel to extinguish any fires that might occur.